mattias-joelson/satisfactory_blueprints/factories/blueprints.md

 - `pow-npp_floor`

 The nuclear power plants does not fit well on 4x4 foundation so blueprints mk2 where needed.
-First build lines, but do not connect between them since then water extractors can not be placed because of a bug:
+First build lines, but do not connect between them since then water extractors can not be placed because of a bug.
+Note that arrow for `pow-npp_floor-connect_plants` points towards waste direction.

 |                               |                                |                        |                                |                               |
 |-------------------------------|--------------------------------|------------------------|--------------------------------|-------------------------------|